stephenson/foghub/README.markdown

-Foghub is a small tool to associate git commits (on Github) with cases in Fogbugz and ask for codereviews.
+Foghub associates Git commits with Fogbugz cases and code reviews.

 The code is under development.